 I used a lot of pepper in this recipe to bring some spice to the flavor profile.
 Roasting ground pepper brings a savory and spicy note to your dishes.

-This recipe makes very good leftovers and sandwiches.
+This recipe can easily be multiplied and makes very good leftovers and sandwiches.

 Place a medium skillet in the oven and preheat the oven to 325F.

 Place the marmalade, vinegar, salt, thyme, and pepper in a small bowl and whisk together.

 Add the chicken to the bowl and toss to coat well.

 Place the olive oil in the skillet and add the chicken, then place in the oven.
 (There will be some leftover marinade; reserve the remaining marinade.)